Korean Red Ginseng: A Novel Therapeutic Intervention for Alcoholism and Cognitive Impairments

 2023-07-28 14:40:06

 He alcohol It is one of the most consumed psychoactive substances and is related to the death of three million people every year in the world and to the development of numerous diseases, according to the World Health Organization (WHO).
-Although we currently have enough information about the problems associated with alcoholism, it is not difficult to get used to drinking alcohol, especially in countries where, like Spain, it is socially accepted and is included in almost any celebration, a custom that can lead to what is known as alcohol use disorder (or AUD) alcohol use disorder).
+Although we currently have enough information regarding the problems associated with alcoholism, it is not difficult to get used to drinking alcohol, especially in countries where, like Spain, it is socially accepted and is included in almost any celebration, a custom that can lead to what is known as alcohol use disorder (or AUD) alcohol use disorder).

 This disorder is characterized by abuse, dependence and addiction to alcohol and conditions the behavior and social interactions of the affected person.
 It also influences spatial working memory (which allows us to orient ourselves in our environment) and causes neuroinflammation, an inflammatory response in the brain or spinal cord, which affects an individual’s cognitive abilities, such as thinking and reasoning.